fhamborg/Giveme5W1H/README.md

 ```

 # Additional Information
+This section is currently subject to a major update.
+Some information may be outdated or redundant to the above information.

 ## Configuration
 Configurations are optional.

 ### CoreNLP Host

-You can use not local installed  CoreNLP-Server.
+You can also use a remotely installed  CoreNLP-Server.
 Simply parse the the preprocessor another url in case you run it on another machine:

 ```python
 from extractor.preprocessors.preprocessor_core_nlp import Preprocessor